Harrison Bader Player Props: Yankees vs. Athletics

-Harrison Bader, with a slugging percentage of .382 in his past 10 games -- including one home run -- will be in action for the New York Yankees versus the Oakland Athletics, with JP Sears on the mound, June 28 at 9:40 PM ET.
+The New York Yankees, including Harrison Bader (batting .257 in his past 10 games, with three doubles, a home run and four RBI), battle starter James Kaprielian and the Oakland Athletics at Oakland-Alameda County Coliseum, Thursday at 3:37 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Athletics.
+In his most recent game, he had two hits (going 2-for-5 with a double) against the Athletics.

 Harrison Bader Game Info & Props vs. the Athletics